dtcenter/METviewer/docs/Users_Guide/installation.rst

         * set output.dir to the absolute path of the output directory
         * set webapps.dir to the absolute path of the Tomcat's webapps directory
         * set url.output to the url to the output folder
-        * set python.env to the absolute path of the Pyhton environment directory
+        * set python.env to the absolute path of the Python environment directory
         * set metcalcpy.home to the absolute path of the METcalcpy directory
         * set metplotpy.home to the absolute path of the METplotpy directory

-   * edit METviewer/webapp/metviewer/WEB-INF/classes/log4j.properties:
+   * edit *METviewer/webapp/metviewer/WEB-INF/classes/log4j.properties*:

         * set log4j.appender.logfile.File setting to the absolute path of a log file

 #.
 Build and deploy the application:

-   * Build METviewer and the web application. ``Replace the parameters values in the Ant command to what is appropriate for your setup``:
+   * Build METviewer and the web application. ``Replace the parameters values in the Ant command to what is appropriate for the user's setup``:

    .. code-block:: none